 The curriculum has been organised to ensure that skills for individual subjects are not watered down but enable cross-curricular links to be made where they are relevant.
 Each term there is a whole school subject specific focus for each topic.
-In the Autumn Term there is a History focus, in the Spring Term a Design and Technology focus and in the Summer Term a Geography focus.
-There are twelve themes in Key Stage I and twenty-three themes in Key Stage 2.
-The themes have been chosen to allow cross-curricular links to develop and all the skills of the Geography, History and Design and Technology Curriculum to be taught.
+In the Autumn Term there is a History focus, in the Spring Term a Design and Technology and Computing focus and in the Summer Term a Geography focus.
+There are six themes in EYFS, There are twelve themes in Key Stage I and twenty-three themes in Key Stage 2.
+The themes have been chosen to allow cross-curricular links to develop and all the skills of the Geography, History, Design and Technology, and the Coding aspect of the Computing Curriculum to be taught.